 Geometry in the Brain.
 This phenomenon is beautifully illustrated by the head-direction circuit in the fly—the fly's internal compass.
 As a fly navigates, a circuit of neurons encodes the direction it is heading, keeping track of its orientation like a compass pointer.
 Remarkably, the neurons in this circuit are connected to each other in a ring-shaped structure that precisely mirrors the geometry of the problem.
 A bump of neural activity on the ring indicates the fly's heading—the pointer.
 As the fly changes course, the bump of activity rotates correspondingly.
 Mathematically, this can be described as equivariance to rotation: A transformation that takes place “out there in the world” is directly mirrored in the neural code.
 Similar phenomena can be observed throughout brain regions: in the geometrically organized cortical maps of visual features (visual cortex), in the topological structure of the circuit that constructs spatial maps for navigation (entorhinal-hippocampal complex), and in the geometric representation of body movement (motor cortex).
 This suggests a general computational strategy that is employed throughout the brain to preserve the geometry of data throughout stages of information processing.

 Geometry in Deep Neural Networks.
 Independently but convergently, this very same computational strategy has emerged in the field of deep learning.
-In deep learning, multi-layer artificial neural networks are trained to extract patterns of information from data (such as images) to solve tasks (such as object recognition).
-The rapidly growing sub-field of Geometric Deep Learning (GDL) introduced equivariant neural networks, models that preserve the geometry of information as it is processed through each layer.
+Equivariant neural networks, a model central to the sub-field of Geometric Deep Learning, preserve the geometry of information as it is processed through each layer.
 Just as in the head-direction circuit, activity in these networks is equivariant to transformations in the data—”rotating,” for instance, as an input image rotates.
 This approach yields demonstrable gains in accuracy, efficiency, and robustness, as it permits the network to extrapolate what it has learned under one set of conditions (e.g. an object in a particular pose) to others through a simple transformation of the neural code.
-Remarkably, equivariance has also been observed to emerge naturally in generic neural networks that were not explicitly designed for it—an underscore of its universality and importance.
+Notably, equivariance has also been observed to emerge naturally in generic neural networks that were not explicitly designed for it—an underscore of its universality and importance.

 Convergent Evolution in Brains and Machines.
 The convergence of these strategies in biological and artificial intelligence suggests deep, substrate-agnostic principles for information processing.
 A fundamental problem that any intelligent system must solve is to build models of the world—simulations of the transformation structure of the environment.
 Models that capture the environment's dynamics compactly and explicitly—i.e. through equivariance—are powerful tools for robust prediction and generalization.
 A core hypothesis that I advance in my PhD thesis “A Group Theoretic Framework for Neural Computation” (UC Berkeley, 2021) is that the brain evolved to efficiently encode this transformation structure through the use of group-equivariant representations.
 Group theory provides the mathematical machinery to precisely describe the geometric transformations that characterize our natural world, such as rotation, scaling, and continuous deformations.
 Indeed, the mathematics of groups plays a central role in physics and is baked in to the very structure of nature.
 Group theory was instrumental to the paradigm-shifting unification of models in 20th-century physics.
 Likewise, I propose, it has the potential to unify our understanding of how neural systems construct world models.